gotreasa/gotreasa-blue-tic-tac-toe/_NOTES.md

 - ✅ TD17: add player to the move information
 - ✅ TD21: add provider spec for a DRAW?
 - ⚠ TD16: change square positions into constants

+## Pomodoro 34

+- ✅ TD22: ignore node_modules for Jest testing
+- ⚠ TD23: move the boardSquares constants to the src directory
+- ⚠ TD24: check the wording of the tests
+- ⚠ TD16: change square positions into constants